Kebira Crater: Characteristics

-Were this an impact structure, it would be bigger than the largest confirmed impact structure in the region, the Oasis crater in Libya, which is approximately half the size, with a diameter of approximately 18 kilometres (11 mi).
+Were this an impact structure, it would be bigger than the largest confirmed impact structure in the region, the Oasis Impact Structure in Libya, which is approximately half the size, with a diameter of approximately 18 kilometres (11 mi).
 It is estimated that a meteorite large enough to have created a Kebira-sized impact structure would have been roughly 1 kilometre (0.75 mi) in diameter.

 Origin of Kebira Crater

 Because it is based entirely on remote sensing data and the current lack of formally published field studies, ideas about the impact origin of the Kebira Crater remain unconfirmed and untested according to papers published in the formal scientific literature.
 In one paper, it and some other recently proposed impact structures are described as being "dubious."
 The Impact Field Studies Group's Impact Database (formerly Suspected Earth Impact Sites, SEIS) list rates this as improbable for an impact origin.
 This catalog notes that the observed circular area was visible in Google Earth as having a flat top in the center.
 They suggest that the flat tops indicates that the strata within the center of this feature is flat-lying and undisturbed.
 If this is an impact structure, the strata within the center of it would not be flat lying.
 Instead, the strata within it center would be complexly and distinctly folded, tilted, and faulted as a result of an extraterrestrial impact.